williamcioffi/sattagutils/README.md

 [sattagutils_extras](https://github.com/williamcioffi/sattagutils_extras) is a set of dependency heavy add-ons for sattagutils.

 ## Obligatory warning
-This package is under active dev... things will change.
+This package is under active dev... things will change. **NOTE:** Currently you're best best is to install the "dev" branch.

 ## Contributing